Evidence suggests that bananas tend to reduce constipation rather than cause it. They contain dietary fiber that helps

 It escapes digestion in the small intestine and ends up reaching the large intestine, where it feeds the friendly bacteria that reside there (

-As a banana ripens, the amount of starch and resistant starch decreases and is converted into sugars (11).
+As a banana ripens, the amount of starch and resistant starch decreases as they are converted into other types of carbs (

-Resistant starch functions like soluble fiber, which can help with constipation (
+Resistant starch functions like dietary fiber, which can help with constipation (

 One study found that feeding constipated mice resistant starch from bananas sped up the movement of stools through their intestines (